 Work with developers to address, and where appropriate, modify local, state, and federal regulations to ensure that house lots and homes are affordable for the average workers in the area.

 Where opportunity presents itself, actively engage in supporting the creation of housing and neighborhood development that supports the Town’s housing goals, including but not limited to working in partnership with private landowners, developers, or other appropriate interests; purchasing and/or accepting donation of key properties within walking distance of the town center for future resale and development; seeking public, private, and foundation funds to support the development of compact, walkable, traditional neighborhoods.
-See X. Land Use O.
+See X. Land Use P.

 Policy: Expand options for elderly housing.